alexvoronov/itt-gt/README.md

 ### ITT GT Server

 Server listens on TCP for GT data from clients, then bundles it into WorldModel data, and sends it back to each client.
+On the first step, the server provides all the clients with their initial positions.

 ### ITT GT Client Adapter

 Client adapter listens on a UDP port for data from Simulink.
 Adapter unpacks Simulink data from UDP, then repacks it into JSON and sends it over TCP to the ITT GT Server.

 Adapter receives WorldModel from ITT GT Server as JSON, unpacks JSON, then repacks the data as a UDP payload and sends it over UDP back to Simulink.